The problem with yeast. Too much diagnosis. Too little data. by Lakeshore Medical Breastfeeding Medicine Clinic

 So, a little on yeast.
 The typical symptoms described for yeast are redness, itching and burning of the nipples and shooting pain in the breast.
 The diagnosis is made by looking at the nipple and correlating it with symptoms.
 No culture is done and if it was, it's probably useless.
 Lactoferrin in human milk makes culturing yeast from milk very difficult unless the right technique is used.
 And you have to culture nipples very carefully and interpret the results carefully.
 Many studies have shown that women with no nipple pain will often grow yeast on a skin culture.
 It also doesn't "invade" tissues; in normal people it stays on the surface of tissues.
 That's why the diagnosis of "ductal yeast" has never made sense to me.
 The yeast would have to invade to cause that pain.
 Dr. Hale's study (below) calls into very serious question whether ductal yeast exists.

 Yeast is found naturally in everyone's GI tract, and helps with the health of the GI tract.
 If you culture random people, you can get Candida (which I'm going to continue to call yeast) from the mouth of 31-55% of them.
 Yeast is everywhere.
 It only becomes a disease -causing agent when something else is wrong.
 For example, you got antibiotics and killed the good bacteria in your gut.
-Then the yeast overgrow and have a party.
-Or, you have AIDS, are receiving chemo or have otherwise really, really messed up your immune system.
+When there are less good bacteria to balance the amount of yeast, the yeast "overgrow" and have a party.
+Yeast can also go from benign to pathogen if you have HIV, are receiving chemo or have otherwise really, really messed up your immune system.

 I haven't treated yeast for nipple pain in ages in my own practice because I know (and hopefully you do too now) that the overwhelming causes of nipple pain are related to poor latch and staph.
-I use Muciprocin (Bactroban) for the staph and fix the latch.
-But the women I care for who come to see me talk of "resistant yeast" and have been on numerous courses of yeast-treating things with no relief.
+I use Mupirocin (Bactroban) for the staph and fix the latch.
+What frustrates and saddens me are the stories from women I care for who come to see me because of their history of "resistant yeast" and the failure of numerous courses of yeast-treating things with no relief.
+They have been suffering.
 How many times do we need to treat the same thing before we begin to think we have the wrong diagnosis?
+(To compare with other yeast infections, for example, vaginal yeast infections are often treated with one to three days of Diflucan.
+Why would a nipple need months of treatment?)

 I'm not saying nipple yeast doesn't exist.
 But it shouldn't be our first or or even second guess.